hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/07_assessing_quality.md

 ***An interactive session is very useful to test tools, workflows, run jobs that open new interactive windows (X11-forwarding) and so on.***

 Once your interactive job starts, notice that the command prompt has changed; this is because we are working on a compute node now, not on a login node.
-Change directories to `untrimmed_fastq`.
+Change directories to `raw_data`.

 ```bash
 $ cd ~/ngs_course/rnaseq/raw_data